-This was once just a fictional outlook, but with the evolution of the information technology and the technical knowledge obtained over the years, autonomous cars are now possible.
+This was once just a fictional outlook, but with the evolution of information technology and the technical knowledge obtained over the years, autonomous cars are now possible.

 Perhaps the most famous implementation of AI and Data Annotation in Autonomous Cars is Tesla Autopilot, which enables your car to steer, accelerate and brake automatically within its lane under your active supervision, assisting with the most burdensome parts of driving.

-However, Tesla Autopilot has only been confirmed of success in several Western Countries.
+However, Tesla Autopilot has only been confirmed of success in several Western countries.
 The real question here is that: “Can Tesla Autopilot be used in highly congested roads of South-East Asia countries?”